 Residence Hall Closing / Key Return

-All residence halls close on Monday, May 14 at 8 a.m.
-Only approved summer residents and students approved for the “late list” are allowed to stay in the dorms.
-Refer to the Late Stay Request form.The last Hoch-Shanahan meal will be brunch on Sunday, May 13.
-Jay’s Place will close for summer after Thursday, May 10.
+All residence halls close on Monday, May 20 at 8 a.m.
+Only approved summer residents and students approved for the “late list” are allowed to stay in the residence halls.
+Refer to the Late Stay Request form.The last Hoch-Shanahan meal will be brunch on Sunday, May 19.
+Jay’s Place will close for summer after Thursday, May 16.

 Only summer residents and students approved and on the late list may keep their College keys.
-All other students must turn in their keys and will have their card swipe access deactivated the morning of Monday, May 14.
-Students may turn in College keys via the drop box located in Platt Courtyard or to an F&M staff member.
-The F&M office is open Monday through Friday between 8 a.m. and noon or 1 p.m. to 5 p.m.
+All other students must turn in their keys to their Proctors during their checkout appointment.
+All card swipe access will be deactivated the morning of Monday, May 20.
+Students should NOT turn in College keys via the drop box or to F&M, keys will only be accepted when turned in to a Proctor during their checkout appointment.

 Quiet Hours/Noisy Minutes

-Quiet hours for all dorms begin on Sunday, May 6, 2018 at noon and end on Friday, May 11, 2018 at 10 p.m.
+Quiet hours for all dorms begin on Sunday, May 12, 2019 at noon and end on Friday, May 17, 2019 at 10 p.m.
 Students are expected to exercise restraint on the noise they create, and respect all requests for quiet.
 “Noisy Minutes,” an event that allows students to take a break from the quiet, will be from 8:45 p.m. to 9 p.m.
 Sunday through Wednesday of finals week.
 Snacks will be served at the Hoch at 9 p.m., immediately after noisy minutes.
 Friday after quiet hours students are expected to be courteous and conscious of their noise levels.
 The DSA Late Night breakfast will be on Tuesday, May 14 starting at 9pm.

 Vehicles and Bikes